-These Hugo Cocktails are delightfully refreshing with fresh mint, elderflower, Prosecco, and sparkling water!
+These Hugo Cocktails are delightfully refreshing spritzer with fresh mint, lime, elderflower syrup, Prosecco, and sparkling water!

 While on a ski trip to the Dolomites in Northern Italy one winter, I encountered a tasty cocktail called a Hugo.
 And I couldn’t get enough of it.
-Fortunately for me, when I returned to my family’s home in Stuttgart, I found that the Germans were just as excited about this drink as I was and you could find it just about everywhere I travelled.
+Fortunately for me, Europeans were just as excited about this drink as I was and you could find it just about everywhere I travelled.
 Needless to say, that was the year of the Hugo.

 Apparently the Hugo was first created in 2005 in Northern Italy, but quickly caught on with the Austrians and Germans.
-You can now find it premade in bottles or made fresh at bars.
+You can now find it premade in bottles or made fresh at bars in Europe.

 Hugo Cocktail Ingredients